chef-boneyard/chef-web-docs-2016/includes_system_requirements/includes_system_requirements_server_hardware.rst

 * Two back-end servers; as many front-end servers as required.

 .. note:: Front end machines, when load balanced, may have fewer than 4 cores and 4 GB of RAM.
+.. warning:: Chef Server may under no circumstances have an NFS storage backend, whether virtualized or physical.
+  Chef Servers operate databases and write logs quickly, operations which have unpredictable behavior when run over a network filesystem, not to mention poorly defined locking and syncing characteristics.